Entry criteria (GCSE grades):

-History 5 or if History has not been taken, 5 in English Language or Literature.
+History 5 or if History has not been taken, English Language 5

-Over the two years students will study aspects of both English and European history.
+Over the two years students will study aspects of English and European history; as well as American History.
 They will have the opportunity to develop their knowledge and understanding of significant events, individuals and ideas in history as well as to evaluate problems and make judgements about the past.
 History will be studied from a variety of perspectives (social, religious, economic, cultural and political) so that students will develop an understanding of how the past has been interpreted and represented.

 Unit one: The Tudors: England, 1485-1603